-It used to be the case, that there were not many ETF options for gaining exposure to African markets.
+It used to be the case that there were not many exchange-traded fund (ETF) options for gaining exposure to African markets.
 However, while there still isn’t a plethora of funds targeting Africa, there are more ETF choices.
-From South African funds to AFK, which targets all of Africa, there are some different ways to give your portfolio access to the region.
-So let's start with the most popular Africa ETF:

 AFK - Market Vectors Africa ETF

 AFK follows the Dow Jones Africa Titans 50 Index.
 This index focuses on companies that are located in Africa and are listed on the African Stock Exchange.
 These companies also conduct 50% of their business in the region.

 AFK targets a broad range of sectors and African countries, including exposure to some less traditional frontier markets.
 And as for the benchmark, the weighting of a country in the index is determined by the size of its gross domestic product.

 And along with holding equities, AFK also uses derivatives such as forwards, futures, swaps, and options that help track the correlating index.
 Some of the top holdings in the fund and index are Nigerian Breweries, Tullow Oil, Attijariwafa Bank, and Orascom Construction.